pkegg/PortMaster/docs/build-overview.md

   - `Fix`: Use docker + github actions to run the builds on commit.
 Cache builds in github's docker registry so only changed ports are fully 'rebuilt'.
 - **GitHub binary size limitations** - The ports are currently checked into GitHub.
 This is simple, but has the disadvantage that ports over 100MB are not supported and much be hosted somewhere else.
   - `Fix`: Move to using GitHub releases to host port zips.
 There is no size limitation.
+- **No off device testing** - PortMaster is simple to manually test and update on a supported device.
+However, it is painful to do all development that way and makes automated testing almost impossible.
+  - `Fix`: Use `global-function` refactoring to simplify the main portmaster script and add 'console' detection that can output `dialog` to stdout for testing off device and automated testing.

 ## Enhancements to PortMaster
 This change introduces a /ports directory to the PortMaster repo.
 Each port should be a lower case folder name for consistency.